rotemyohanan/time-machine/Spring/preview.md

 Complex code done faster and remove the complexity.

-Java using JDBC.
+Java is using JDBC (which is not that pretty)

-IT is not that pretty
+Spring 4 requires using JAVA 8.